+The M.S. named option in Research is the traditional master's program.
 The Department of Educational Psychology offers the master of science and doctor of philosophy degrees in educational psychology.
 The programs for the M.S. and Ph.D. in educational psychology provide comprehensive knowledge of the field and intensive specialization in one of four areas of study and research: human development, learning sciences, quantitative methods, and school psychology.

 The department provides for training in research.
 Many faculty members in the department conduct controlled research studies with human participants; schools and other agencies in the Madison area cooperate in facilitating such research projects.
 Principal research facilities include the School of Education's Wisconsin Center for Education Research, and the multidisciplinary Waisman Center.